metayeti/YABS.js/README.md

   ]
 ```

-To start the build, use `node yabs.js build_all.json` (or just `node yabs.js` if you only have `build_all.json`, but not `build.json` in the root directory).
-This will start the `build_main.json` build first, and then the `build_other.json` build right after.
 Any number of build instructions files can be bundled into the batch build.
-Note that if any of the builds fail, all subsequent builds will stop.
-To prevent this, you can use `--nofail` when starting the build.
+Note that if any of the builds in line fail, all subsequent builds will stop.
+To prevent this, use `--nofail` when invoking the build.

 ## License